deauthe/deauth_andromeda/README.md

 - Flexibility: Allows for future additions of child NFTs as long as they can be linked to a valid reference NFT.

 - Transparency: The reference NFT provides a clear record of the parent-child relationships on the blockchain.

+### ✅ Additional Feature: Multiple Design Submission and NFT Creation

+### Challenge:
+In implementing the feature allowing designers to submit multiple designs for NFT creation, we encountered a challenge ensuring the availability and authenticity of the NFTs for sale.

+### Solution:
+To address this challenge, we implemented a verification process during NFT purchases.
+We validate both the owner's ID and the associated child ID to confirm the NFT's availability for sale.
+This verification step adds an extra layer of security and ensures that only legitimate NFTs are available for purchase.

+### Security Measures:
+The data associated with this verification process is securely stored in our backend system.
+We retain only public addresses, ensuring the confidentiality of sensitive information while maintaining robust security measures.
+This approach safeguards user data and enhances the overall integrity of the platform.

 ---
 <p>&nbsp;</p>
 <p align="center">